jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         | **Security Benefits**         | Provides privacy by hiding client IP addresses    | Provides security by hiding server details, load balancing | Limited security, primarily used for convenience   | High security potential, especially for monitoring   |

 - 4.2.4 Endpoint security
+  - **Endpoint security**: concept that encourages admins to install firewalls, malware scanners, and IDS on every host
-  - **Endpoint security**: each individual device must maintain local security whether or not its network or telecom channels also provide security
+    - each individual device must maintain local security whether or not its network or telecom channels also provide security
     - any weakness in a network, whether border, server, or client-based presents a risk to all elements of the org
     - client/Server model is distributed architecture, meaning that security must be addressed everywhere instead of at a single centralized host
     - processing, storage on clients and servers, network links, communication equipment all must be secured